Core Java Interview Question Answer

 1. What is immutable object?
 Can you write immutable object?

 Immutable classes are Java classes whose objects can not be modified once created.
 Any modification in Immutable object result in new object.
-For example is String is immutable in Java.
-Mostly Immutable are also final in Java, in order to prevent sub class from overriding methods in Java which can compromise Immutability.
+For example String is immutable in Java.
+Mostly Immutable classes are also final in Java, in order to prevent sub classes from overriding methods, which can compromise Immutability.
 You can achieve same functionality by making member as non final but private and not modifying them except in constructor.
+Apart form obvious, you also need to make sure that, you should not expose internals of Immutable object, especially if it contains a mutable member.
+Similarly, when you accept value for mutable member from client e.g. java.util.Date, use clone() method keep separate copy for yourself, to prevent risk of malicious client modifying mutable reference after setting it.
+Same precaution needs to be taken while returning value for a mutable member, return another separate copy to client, never return original reference held by Immutable class.
+You can see my post How to create Immutable class in Java for step by step guide and code examples.

 2. Does all property of immutable object needs to be final?